NL33/electron-git/z-next.md

 **Possible Next**

-# saving new version takes too long now. fix
-- likely because it runs a git init each time.

-# add default apps. ^^New Feature
--when open an app, in the navigator, be able to right click and add to default apps.
-So it shows up no matter whether opened or not.

 # close apps from navigator, whether or not they have windows.
 -currently, not able to do that--gives error if try to close item that has no windows.